Continuous-Data/MSSQL-CICD-Helper/README.md

 ## Download and install

-Either download this repo and save it with your source code (can be in or outside your solution) or make a git clone at runtime within your pipeline (especially needed when running in docker containers).
+Either download this repo and save it with your source code (can be in or outside your solution) or make a (forked) git clone at runtime within your pipeline (especially needed when running in docker containers).

 A kicker script is recommended for orchestrating your pipeline (Not yet added, if you need help with this [contact](MSSQL-CICD-Helper@protonmail.com) me.)